jfb-h/BlockmodelUtils.jl/docs/src/index.md

 CurrentModule = BlockmodelUtils
 ```

-# BlockmodelUtils
+# Introduction

-Documentation for the [BlockmodelUtils.jl](https://github.com/jfb-h/BlockmodelUtils.jl) Julia package to represent, analyse, and plot network blockmodels, i.e., blocked graph adjacency matrices according to some node partition.
+[BlockmodelUtils.jl](https://github.com/jfb-h/BlockmodelUtils.jl) is a Julia package to represent, analyse, and plot network blockmodels, i.e., blocked graph adjacency matrices according to some node partition.
 As of now, this package does *not* contain functionality to infer node partitions from network structure (i.e., clusters or equivalence-based partitions).
 Its main purpose is instead to provide a simple representation of blockmodels and some plotting utilities.

 # Installation